hugoferrinholopes/hugoferrinholopes.github.io/_pages/about.md

 Methodologically, I design and conduct field and survey experiments with party elites, members, and voters.
 I am also interested in quasi-experimental methods for causal inference.

 My work has been published in the <i>European Journal of Political Research</i>, <i>West European Politics</i>, and <i>International Political Science Review</i>, among other outlets.
-My first single-authored book on youth and politics (for a wider audience) is forthcoming with <i>Fundação Francisco Manuel dos Santos</i> in January 2027.
+My first single-authored book on youth and politics (for a wider audience) is forthcoming with <i>Fundação Francisco Manuel dos Santos</i> in 2027.

 I am on the academic job market.